JedWatson/react-tappable/README.md

 Pinch events come with a special object with additional data to actually be more useful than the native events:

-* touches: Array of Objects - {identifier, pageX, pageY} - raw data from the event
+* `touches`: Array of Objects - {identifier, pageX, pageY} - raw data from the event
-* center: Object - {x, y} - Calculated center between the two touch points
+* `center`: Object - {x, y} - Calculated center between the two touch points
-* angle: Degrees - angle of the line connecting the two touch points to the X-axis
+* `angle`: Degrees - angle of the line connecting the two touch points to the X-axis
-* distance: Number of pixels - beween the two touch points
+* `distance`: Number of pixels - beween the two touch points
-* displacement: Object {x, y} - offset of the center since the pinch began
+* `displacement`: Object {x, y} - offset of the center since the pinch began
-* displacementVelocity: Object {x, y} : Pixels/ms - Immediate velocity of the displacement
+* `displacementVelocity`: Object {x, y} : Pixels/ms - Immediate velocity of the displacement
-* rotation: degrees - delta rotation since the beginning of the gesture
+* `rotation`: degrees - delta rotation since the beginning of the gesture
-* rotationVelocity: degrees/millisecond - immediate rotational velocity
+* `rotationVelocity`: degrees/millisecond - immediate rotational velocity
-* zoom: Number - Zoom factor - ratio between distance between the two touch points now over initial
+* `zoom`: Number - Zoom factor - ratio between distance between the two touch points now over initial
-* zoomVelocity: zoomFactor/millisecond - immediate velocity of zooming
+* `zoomVelocity`: zoomFactor/millisecond - immediate velocity of zooming
-* time: milliseconds since epoch - Timestamp
+* `time`: milliseconds since epoch - Timestamp

 #### Known Issues